Torksi/rql/README.md

 ### Description

 The `search` statement is used to limit the dataset to records that match the specified query.
 This is useful for full-text search or searching for specific patterns in the data.
 Compared to the `filter` statement, the `search` statement searches all fields in the dataset.
-The query supports regex.

 ### Examples